razorx89/pydicom-seg/README.md

     inplane_cropping=False,  # Crop image slices to the minimum bounding box on
                              # x and y axes.
 Maybe not supported by other frameworks.
-    skip_empty_slices=True,  # Don't encode slices with only zeros skip_missing_segments=False,  # If a segment definition is missing in the
+    skip_empty_slices=True,  # Don't encode slices with only zeros skip_missing_segment=False,  # If a segment definition is missing in the
                                  # template, then raise an error instead of
                                  # skipping it.
 )
 dcm = writer.write(segmentation, source_images)
 dcm.save_as('segmentation.dcm')